mark3lau/Spock_Game/README.md

 <hr>

 ## <u>9.
 Deployment</u>
+   how to access gitpod code page to open workspace, python3 -m http.server etc.

    The site was deployed to Github pages.
 The steps to deploy are as follows:

    In Github repository, navigate to the Settings tab.